TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 - First some files of those tools are modified to fit the purpose of this GUI.
 You cant simply replace them.
 They are saved in GUI_Path\Modules\Toolboxes\5.
 Modified\ .
 When you just update the not modified files, there is no guarantue that other updated code parts will remain compatible with the modified files.
 - Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
 This has to do with compatitbility errors with other tools, specifcally the open ephys tools.
 For some reason I dont know, the open ephys tool wont work with all fieldtrip files in the GUI directory.
 - If you encounter errors or things I missed, have questions or want to incorpaorate one of the tools more in depth, please dont hesitate to contact me.

+**Autorun Functionality**
+- If you have multiple recordings and a fixed analyis pipeline with the GUI you want to apply to them, you can use the Autorun function to not have to click yourself through the GUI over and over again.
+This loops over every recording independent of the GUI, and is able to apply all data extraction, processing and analysis steps the GUI also provides as well as saves results automatically in the recording folder.
+- The specific processing steps and the parameter can be modified in a config file found in GUI_Path\Autorun_Configs\Config_Files(do not edit!).
+However, you dont need to navigate in this directory and modify things in it, since everything is controlled in the Autorun Manager Window accessed through the menu on the top left of the GUI main window (you can just start the GUI and start the Autorun Manager, no additionall steps required).
+- In the Autorun Manager you can select a config file, open it in the GUI itself or let the config file being opened in Matlab directly to modify it.
+There is a template config file for each recording system you can use to get started.
+- Once you are satisfied, select a folder, your probe specifications (channel spacing and optionally channel order) and start the pipeline.
+The pipeline will run through and gives messages about the progress in the matlab command window.
+- For more information, see the documentation:

 ## **Rules and Philosophie of the Toolbox**
 - First off: this toolbox is not trying the reinvent the wheel.
 Rather it takes already established and proven analysis solutions like Kilosort and integrates them into a central hub aiming to bring LFP and spike analysis as well as signal quality measures together in a way, that everyone with (almost) every recording type can use it.